 The entire paper is well worth a read, as it goes into great detail and provides valuable insight into PKI incidents.
 Knowing the causes of incidents is the fundamental basis of raising awareness on the ways digital certificates and machine identities can be distrusted.

 CAs can “present a risk to the entire network”, as the researchers note, but organizations can do a lot to eliminate this single point of failure.
 They should establish a formal certificate management program with executive leadership, guidance, and support.
 This program should include clearly defined policies, processes, and roles and responsibilities for the certificate owners and the Certificate Services team, as well as a central Certificate Service.

 A central Certificate Service includes technology-based solutions that provide automation and that support certificate owners in effectively managing their certificates.
 This service should include the technology/services for CAs, certificate discovery, inventory management, reporting, monitoring, enrollment, installation, renewal, revocation, and other certificate management operations.
 The central Certificate Service should also provide self-service access for certificate owners to be able to configure and operate the services for their areas without requiring significant interaction with the Certificate Services team.

 Venafi has helped over 350 global customers achieve the agility they need to react quickly to PKI incidents.
 They now have the flexibility to use various CAs based on business need.
 Plus, they have the CA-agility they need to make changes at a moment’s notice without impacting their security posture or the availability of critical applications and services.

-Can you proactively manage your trust model to maximize machine identity protection for your company, customers and partners.
+Can you proactively manage your trust model to maximize machine identity management for your company, customers and partners.

-Learn about machine identity protection and how it can help secure your PKI.
+Learn about machine identity management and how it can help secure your PKI.